icoxfog417/awesome-text-summarization/README.md

 ## Task Definition

-Summarization is the function that takes some documents and outputs the summary.
+Basically, we can regard the "summarization" as the "function" its input is document and output is summary.
+And its input & output type helps us to categorize the multiple summarization tasks.

 * Single document summarization
   * *summary = summarize(document)*
 * Multi-document summarization
   * *summary = summarize(document_1, document_2, ...)*
-  * Sometimes user provides the multiple documents by query

-This basic task is so-called "Generic summarization".
-It produces the summary for everybody.
-In contrast, to specify the topic or some keywords is called "Query focused summarization".
+We can take the query to add the viewpoint of summarization.

 * Query focused summarization
   * *summary = summarize(document, query)*

-As like our minutes of the meeting, there is a scene that we want to focus on the difference between the previous time and this time.
-It is called "Update summarization".
+This type of summarization is called "Query focused summarization" on the contrary to the "Generic summarization".
+Especially, a type that set the viewpoint to the "difference" (update) is called "Update summarization".

 * Update summarization
   * *summary = summarize(document, previous_document_or_summary)*

-The "summary" itself has some variety.
+And the *"summary"* itself has some variety.

 * Indicative summary
-  * It likes a summary of the book.
-It describes what kinds of the story, but not tell all of the story especially its ends (so indicative summary has only partial information).
+  * It looks like a summary of the book.
+This summary describes what kinds of the story, but not tell all of the stories especially its ends (so indicative summary has only partial information).
 * Informative summary
-  * The summary that summarizes fully information of the document.
+  * In contrast to the indicative summary, the informative summary includes full information of the document.
 * Keyword summary
-  * A set of indicative words or phrases mentioned in the input document.
+  * Not the text, but the words or phrases from the input document.
 * Headline summary
   * Only one line summary.

 **Discussion**

 `Generic summarization` is really useful?
-Sparck Jones argued that summarization should not be done in a vacuum, but rather done according to the purpose of summarization ([2]).
+Sparck Jones argued that summarization should not be done in a vacuum, but rather done according to the purpose of summarization ([2](https://www.cl.cam.ac.uk/archive/ksj21/ksjdigipapers/summbook99.pdf)).
 She argued that generic summarization is not necessary and in fact, wrong-headed.
 On the other hand, the headlines and 3-line summaries in the newspaper helps us.

-## Approach
+## Basic Approach

-There are mainly two ways.
+There are mainly two ways to make the summary.
 Extractive and Abstractive.

 ### Extractive

 * Select relevant phrases of the input document and concatenate them to form a summary (like "copy-and-paste").
   * Pros: They are quite robust since they use existing natural-language phrases that are taken straight from the input.
   * Cons: But they lack in flexibility since they cannot use novel words or connectors.
 They also cannot paraphrase like people sometimes do.

 Now I show the some categories of extractive summarization.